yao8839836/ProbaseLDA/README.md

 # ProbaseLDA
 Incorporating Probase knowledge into LDA model.
+In PAKDD 2015